 There are some limitations as not all banking services are currently available through apps.
 Mobile-only banks don’t yet offer the full range of services available through traditional banks such as loans, mortgage options, and insurance.

-Mobile banking in Luxembourg also needs good WiFi coverage.
-Fortunately, Luxembourg has good quality internet coverage.
+Mobile banking in Luxembourg also needs good Wi-Fi coverage.
+Fortunately, internet coverage in Luxembourg is quite good.

 Luxembourg has established itself as one of the leading innovators in Europe when it comes to mobile payments.
-The most popular provider of mobile payments in Luxembourg is local tech start up Digicash, which launched its smart phone payments app in 2014.
+The most popular provider of mobile payments in Luxembourg is local tech start-up Payconiq, which launched its smartphone payments app in 2014.

 Other mobile payment providers available in Luxembourg include: